pantaleone-ai/agent-scripts/README.md

 - **Deletion guardrails:** Before spawning the real command, the runner intercepts `find -delete`, `rm`, and `git rm`, moves targets into macOS Trash (or `trash-cli`) and only stages the removals via `git rm --cached` once the files are safe.
 Cross-device copies fall back to `cp` + `rm` so nothing is lost even when `.Trash` lives on another volume (`scripts/runner.ts`:562-1099).
 - **Git policy enforcement:** Every invocation is analyzed with `scripts/git-policy.ts`.
 Direct `git add`/`git commit` calls are blocked in favor of `./scripts/committer`, destructive subcommands (`reset`, `checkout`, etc.) and guarded ones (`push`, `pull`, `rebase`) require `RUNNER_THE_USER_GAVE_ME_CONSENT=1`, and rebases refuse to run until the user explicitly types “rebase” in chat (`scripts/runner.ts`:568-648, `scripts/git-policy.ts`).
 - **Signal handling & tmux nudges:** Child processes inherit stdin while stdout/stderr are piped so the runner can append completion/timing metadata.
 It forwards SIGINT/SIGTERM, kills over-timeout jobs with SIGTERM→SIGKILL escalation, and emits reminders to move long-lived work into tmux sessions when `RUNNER_TMUX`/`TMUX` are set (`scripts/runner.ts`:400-520).
+- **Binary build:** `bin/runner` is the compiled Bun binary that `./runner` delegates to.
+Rebuild it after editing `scripts/runner.ts` via `bun build scripts/runner.ts --compile --outfile bin/runner` (run inside this repo with Bun installed).
-- **AGENTS.md rules:**
+- **AGENTS.MD rules:**
   - “Run all commands through `./runner <command>` ... skip only for read-only inspection tools.”
-(AGENTS.md:50)
+(AGENTS.MD:50)
   - “When I type ‘rebase,’ … keep using `./runner git …` (or `./git …`) so the guardrails stay active.”
-(AGENTS.md:189)
+(AGENTS.MD:189)
   - “When you run the allowed git commands, invoke them through the wrapper (e.g., `./runner git status -sb`).”
-(AGENTS.md:190)
+(AGENTS.MD:190)

 ## Git Shim (`git`, `bin/git`, `scripts/git-policy.ts`)
 - **What it is:** Bun-based drop-in replacement for git that analyzes the invocation, blocks destructive subcommands, and requires either the committer helper or explicit consent environment variables. `scripts/git-policy.ts` houses the heuristics.
-- **AGENTS.md rules:**
+- **AGENTS.MD rules:**
   - “IMPORTANT!
 ALL git commands are forbidden ... the only git CLI commands you may run are `git status`, `git diff`, and `git log`; run `git push` only when I explicitly ask for it.”
-(AGENTS.md:181-184)
+(AGENTS.MD:181-184)
   - “When I type ‘rebase,’ treat it as consent ...
 Keep using `./runner git …` (or `./git …` if you absolutely must) so the guardrails stay active.”
-(AGENTS.md:189)
+(AGENTS.MD:189)

 ## Committer Helper (`scripts/committer`)
 - **What it is:** Bash helper that stages exactly the files you list, enforces non-empty commit messages, and creates the commit (used because direct `git add`/`git commit` is blocked).
-- **AGENTS.md rules:**
+- **AGENTS.MD rules:**
   - “IMPORTANT!
 To create a commit, use `./scripts/committer "your commit message" "path/to/file1" "path/to/file2"` ... never run `git add` yourself.”
-(AGENTS.md:192)
+(AGENTS.MD:192)

 ## Docs Lister (`scripts/docs-list.ts`)
 - **What it is:** tsx script that walks `docs/`, enforces front-matter (`summary`, `read_when`), and prints the summaries surfaced by `pnpm run docs:list`.
 Other repos can wire the same command into their onboarding flow.
+- **Binary build:** `bin/docs-list` is the compiled Bun CLI; regenerate it after editing `scripts/docs-list.ts` via `bun build scripts/docs-list.ts --compile --outfile bin/docs-list`.
-- **AGENTS.md rules:**
+- **AGENTS.MD rules:**
   - “Non-negotiable: run `pnpm run docs:list`, read the summaries, and open the referenced rule files before you write a single line of code.”
-(AGENTS.md:72)
+(AGENTS.MD:72)
   - “Start every session with `pnpm run docs:list` ... keep the relevant docs open while you implement.”
-(AGENTS.md:77)
+(AGENTS.MD:77)
   - “Add `read_when` hints to key docs so `pnpm docs:list` surfaces them when the topic is relevant.”
-(AGENTS.md:81)
+(AGENTS.MD:81)

 ## Browser Tools (`bin/browser-tools`)
 - **What it is:** A standalone Chrome helper inspired by Mario Zechner’s [“What if you don’t need MCP?”](https://mariozechner.at/posts/2025-11-02-what-if-you-dont-need-mcp/) article.
 It launches/inspects DevTools-enabled Chrome profiles, pastes prompts, captures screenshots, and kills stray helper processes without needing the full Oracle CLI.